Hello ACSM learners, and welcome to the PT Pioneer FAQ page.

 Bachelor’s degree in Exercise Science or equivalent

 To sum up, it’s definitely not impossible to succeed!
-It is all about how ready you are and how well you prep for the final test.
+It is all about how ready you are and how well you prepare for the final test.

-Those who have sat for the ACSM exam and failed are mostly people who didn’t put in the time or effort to prepare beforehand, and that’s the reason why I want to help you.
+Those who have sat for the ACSM exam and failed mostly didn’t put in the time or effort to prepare beforehand, which is why I want to help you.

-I believe that the best way to prep for ACSM is to adopt a new, unique and fresh perspective of exercise training and/ or personal experience.
+I believe that the best way to prepare for ACSM is to adopt a new, unique, and fresh perspective of exercise training and/ or personal experience.
 I recommend applying for a degree in exercise science and passing it, which will present a perfect platform for the preparation for the ACSM exam.

 In addition to regularly preparing for the exam using the study material, you should also: